-- obtain the advice of the Monitoring Officer or County Solicitor where they consider there is doubt about the vires for a decision or they consider a decision of the Leader, Cabinet, Cabinet Member or an Officer might be outside the policy and / or budget framework. - when considering calling Officers to give evidence, consult the relevant Senior Officer to identify as to the most appropriate Officer to attend. - when asking Officers to give evidence, confine questions, so far as possible, to questions of fact and explanation relating to policies and decisions.
+- obtain the advice of the Monitoring Officer where they consider there is doubt about the vires for a decision or they consider a decision of the Leader, Executive, Executive Member or an Officer might be outside the policy and / or budget framework. - when considering calling Officers to give evidence, consult the relevant Senior Officer to identify as to the most appropriate Officer to attend. - when asking Officers to give evidence, confine questions, so far as possible, to questions of fact and explanation relating to policies and decisions.
 Officers may be asked to give a professional opinion, but Officers must not be asked questions relating to political views. - where they consider it appropriate, ask Officers to explain and justify advice given to Members prior to decisions being taken and justify decisions they themselves have taken under the Council's Constitution. - not question Officers in such a way as to be in breach of the Members' Code of Conduct nor deal with matters which are of a personal or disciplinary nature.

-It is not the role of scrutiny to act as a disciplinary tribunal in relation to theactions of Members or Officers.
+of Members or Officers.
 Neither is it the role of Officers to become involved in what would amount to disciplinary investigations on a Scrutiny Committee's behalf.
 This means:

-- (a) Overview & Scrutiny's questioning about the conduct of individuals should be in the sense of establishing the facts about what occurred in the making of decisions or implementing of Council policies, not to imply criticism or blame; - (b) In these circumstances, it is for the Chief Executive Officer to institute a formal enquiry, and Overview & Scrutiny may ask (but not require) him/her to do so.
+- (a) Overview & Scrutiny's questioning about the conduct of individuals should be in the sense of establishing the facts about what occurred in the making of decisions or implementing of Council policies, not to imply criticism or blame; - (b) In these circumstances, it is for the Chief Executive Officer toinstitute a formal enquiry, and Overview & Scrutiny may ask (but not require) him/her to do so.